Sitagliptin and Metformin

-Oral: Administer with meals, at the same time each day (preferably with the evening meal for extended-release tablets).
-Swallow extended-release tablets whole; do not split, crush, or chew; do not split or divide immediate release tablets.
+Oral: Administer with meals, at the same time each day (preferably with the evening meal for ER tablets).
+Swallow ER tablets whole; do not split, crush, or chew; do not split or divide IR tablets.

 Should be taken with meals (to decrease GI upset).
 Take at the same time each day.
 Individualized medical nutrition therapy (MNT) based on ADA recommendations is an integral part of therapy.
 Monitor for signs and symptoms of vitamin B12 and/or folic acid deficiency; supplementation may be required.